apify/actor-whitepaper/README.md

 ## TODOs

 From last meeting
-- Consider renaming `RequestQueue` to just `Queue` and make it more generic
-- Actor input is always JSON, nothing else.
-To support e.g. images on input, we just need some better SDK and UI.
-- "Rename default store" (not sure what that means)

-- Mention CI/CD, e.g. how to integrate with GiHub etc.
-- IDEA: How about having an "event log" for actors?
-  They would be shown in UI, and tell user what happened in the actor.
-  This can be done either in API or by special message to log, which will be parsed.
-  **Or with the notifications/messaging API**
 - Add ideas for the permission system
 - Add more pictures, e.g. screenshots from Apify Store, Input UI, etc.
 - Maybe we should add "API" section to all the programming interface sections,